Chitranjankmr24/common-test-framework/README.md

-### UI and API Automation using Python, Selenium, and requests
+### UI and API Automation using Python, Selenium, and requests module
 This is the UI and API Automation framework using python, selenium and pytest and it is a data driven framework where page object model is the design pattern.
 ## Pre-requisites:
 - Install Python 3.7 and up